Seyyed Ali Shafiei

-Seyyed Ali Shafiei (سیدعلی شفیعی) (born 1940 in Dezful, resident in Ahwaz) is an Iranian Twelver Shia scholar, who is a member of Assembly of Experts from Khuzestan province.
-He is a/the son of Seyyed Mohammad Reza (Shafiei) who was from the known Islamic scholars of Khuzestan.
+Seyyed Ali Shafiei (سیدعلی شفیعی) (born 1940 in Dezful, resident in Ahvaz) is an Iranian Twelver Shia scholar, who is a member of Assembly of Experts from Khuzestan province.
+He is a/the son of Seyyed Mohammad Reza (Shafiei) who was from the known Shia Islamic scholars of Khuzestan.
 Seyyed Ali Shafiei commenced his educations from Maktabkhaneh (Kuttab), and began to peruse Quran and Islamic issues.
 Afterwards, he entered a new school.
 Later on, he went to educate Hawzah lessons in the city of Ahwaz.
 Then, Seyyed-Ali departed to the Seminary of Najaf, in Iraq.
 After Najaf, he came back to Ahwaz; and was appointed as a/the Imam of Jama'ah in Ahwaz, and commenced to promote Islamic rulings.